jonlpersson/ed-latimore/site/_posts/2019-09-15-the-real-way-to-get-more-twitter-followers.md

 You’re simply not using the platform correctly if you don’t interact with people who interact with you.
 Get in the habit of replying to mentions for two major reasons.

-The algorithm likes more chat on Twitter
+The algorithm likes more chats on Twitter

 [Twitter’s algorithm notices when you interact with someone, *follower or not*.](https://blog.twitter.com/engineering/en_us/topics/insights/2017/using-deep-learning-at-scale-in-twitters-timelines.html){: target="_blank" rel="noopener noreferrer"}

 When they get on to Twitter and scroll through their timeline, they’re greeted with tweets in the following order: ranked tweets, “In case you missed it”, and reverse-chronological order.

-Reverse-chronological order simply shows the tweets based on the order they were tweeted and is why I suggested retweeting your old content.
+Reverse-chronological order simply shows the tweets based on the order they were tweeted, and that is why I suggested retweeting your old content.

 As for the other two, Twitter has its own internal algorithm.
 Based on what and who you interact with, it will show you what it thinks you want to see first.
 These are the ranked tweets.
 When everyone gets on Twitter, this is the first thing they see.

 If you want to greatly increase the chance that you are the first thing they see, interact more with people.

-Twitter also uses the same algorithm when it comes to showing you what you missed.
+Twitter also uses the same algorithm when showing you what you missed.

 According to former Twitter engineer Deepak Rao, [the Twitter algorithm decides what to show your followers more of based on 3 primary factors](http://www.slate.com/articles/technology/cover_story/2017/03/twitter_s_timeline_algorithm_and_its_effect_on_us_explained.html){: target="_blank" rel="noopener noreferrer"}\: